Gene expression: Enhancers, transcription factors, mediator complex and DNA loops

-DNA methylation and demethylation in transcriptional regulation
+DNA methylation and demethylation

 DNA methylation is a widespread mechanism for epigenetic influence on gene expression and is seen in bacteria and eukaryotes and has roles in heritable transcription silencing and transcription regulation.
 Methylation most often occurs on a cytosine (see Figure).
 Methylation of cytosine primarily occurs in dinucleotide sequences where a cytosine is followed by a guanine, a CpG site.
 The number of CpG sites in the human genome is about 28 million.
 Depending on the type of cell, about 70% of the CpG sites have a methylated cytosine.

 Methylation of cytosine in DNA has a major role in regulating gene expression.
 Methylation of CpGs in a promoter region of a gene usually represses gene transcription while methylation of CpGs in the body of a gene increases expression.
 TET enzymes play a central role in demethylation of methylated cytosines.
 Demethylation of CpGs in a gene promoter by TET enzyme activity increases transcription of the gene.

-Transcriptional regulation in learning and memory
+In learning and memory

 In a rat, contextual fear conditioning (CFC) is a painful learning experience.
 Just one episode of CFC can result in a life-long fearful memory.
 After an episode of CFC, cytosine methylation is altered in the promoter regions of about 9.17% of all genes in the hippocampus neuron DNA of a rat.
 The hippocampus is where new memories are initially stored.
 After CFC about 500 genes have increased transcription (often due to demethylation of CpG sites in a promoter region) and about 1,000 genes have decreased transcription (often due to newly formed 5-methylcytosine at CpG sites in a promoter region).
 The pattern of induced and repressed genes within neurons appears to provide a molecular basis for forming the first transient memory of this training event in the hippocampus of the rat brain.

 Some specific mechanisms guiding new DNA methylations and new DNA demethylations in the hippocampus during memory establishment have been established (see for summary).
 One mechanism includes guiding the short isoform of the TET1 DNA demethylation enzyme, TET1s, to about 600 locations on the genome.
 The guidance is performed by association of TET1s with EGR1 protein, a transcription factor important in memory formation.
 Bringing TET1s to these locations initiates DNA demethylation at those sites, up-regulating associated genes.
 A second mechanism involves DNMT3A2, a splice-isoform of DNA methyltransferase DNMT3A, which adds methyl groups to cytosines in DNA.
 This isoform is induced by synaptic activity, and its location of action appears to be determined by histone post-translational modifications (a histone code).
 The resulting new messenger RNAs are then transported by messenger RNP particles (neuronal granules) to synapses of the neurons, where they can be translated into proteins affecting the activities of synapses.

-In particular, the brain-derived neurotrophic factor gene (BDNF) is known as a "learning gene."
+In particular, the brain-derived neurotrophic factor gene (BDNF) is known as a "learning gene".
 After CFC there was upregulation of BDNF gene expression, related to decreased CpG methylation of certain internal promoters of the gene, and this was correlated with learning.